adamaltounyan/me/index.md

 * Embedding Security & Privacy by design into multiple products' development processes
 * Design of secure account management for 5M+ members
 * Design and implementation of anti-fraud controls for $1B+ ecommerce giftcard platform
-* Data Protection Responsibility (inc. GDPR, PECR, CCPA, DPA2018 and others), impact assessments, privacy-by-design, BAU processes
+* Data Protection Responsibility (inc. GDPR, PECR, CCPA, DPA2018 and others), impact assessments, privacy-by-design, BAU processes, Privacy Notices
 * Third Party Risk Management, including inbound due diligence, RFP/RFI's for large multinational banks, 'big four' consultancies and other household name companies.
 * Assisting Sales and Account Management teams with self-service tooling to manage inbound due diligence and regular infosec queries
 * Coaching, training and mentoring staff
 * Completed several mergers and aquisitions
-* Security Operations, Vulnerability Management, DR, BCP - all the usual BAU InfoSec operations.
+* Security Operations, Vulnerability Management, DR, BCP - all the usual BAU InfoSec operations

-**Information Security Manager, Moneycorp.
-2016-2018 Infrastructure Security Engineer, 2015-2016 Infrastructure Engineer, 2013-2015**
+**Information Security Manager, Moneycorp, 2016-2018**
+**Infrastructure Security Engineer, 2015-2016**
+**Infrastructure Engineer, 2013-2015**

-_ Moneycorp is an international fintech company offering foreign exchange and global payment services to individual and corporate customers.
+*Moneycorp is an international fintech company offering foreign exchange and global payment services to individual and corporate customers.
 It operates in a number of countries and also provides bulk foreign notes and travel money services (bureau de change) via a number of travel companies and airlines.
-Moneycorp moves over £30
+Moneycorp moves over £30*

 Started in Infrastructure, re-architecting several large, sensitive networks including;